 416 Marlborough is located on the SE corner of Marlborough and Massachusetts Avenue, with 406 Marlborough to the east, 424 Marlborough to the west, across Mass.
 Ave., 411 Marlborough to the north, across Marlborough, and 355 Commonwealth to the south, across Alley 429.

 Washington Thomas was a sugar manufacturer and an investor in real estate.
 In addition to The Marlborough, in 1898-1899, he built the Hotel Cambridge at 483 Beacon.
-He and his wife, Caroline (Wadleigh) Thomas, lived at 20 Gloucester.
+He and his wife, Caroline (Wadleigh) Thomas, lived at 285 Commonwealth and then at 20 Gloucester.

+The plans substantially changed before the building was built.
 A July 25, 1895, article in the Boston Globe described plans for the building: “Washington B. Thomas is having plans prepared for a large apartment house on the corner of Massachusetts av and Marlboro st. It will be eight stories in height, and will occupy 11,872 square feet of land.
 There will be a frontage on Marlboro st of 100 feet and on Massachusetts av of 125 feet.
 There will be about 40 suites, most of them arranged for housekeeping.
 The lower floor will be specially arranged for physicians’ offices.
-There will be no stoves in the building.
-It will be one of the largest apartment houses in the city.”
+There will be no stoves in the building.”

-By 1955, 416 Marlborough and 479-481-483 Beacon were owned by Miss Katherine F. Ladd, who was the assessed owner of all four properties from 1955.
-She was a secretary with Dreyfus Properties, which managed the buildings, and appears to have held them in her name on their behalf.
+On March 1, 1955, The Marlborough and the Hotel Cambridge were acquired by Miss Katherine F. Ladd.
+She was a secretary with Dreyfus Properties, which managed the buildings, and held them in her name on their behalf.
 She lived in Roslindale.

-416 Marlborough changed hands, including going through foreclosure, and in August of 1986 was purchased by Berton M. Hochfeld, trustee of the Veaonia Realty Trust.
+The property changed hands and on August 27, 1986, was acquired by Berton M. Hochfeld, trustee of the Veaonia Realty Trust.

-In November of 1989, Barry L. Queen, trustee of the Veaonia Realty Trust, converted the property into seventy-one condominium units, seventy residential units and one commercial unit, the Four Hundred Sixteen Marlborough Condominium.
-In 1996, the commercial unit was converted to residential use, and in 2000, two of the units were combined, reducing the total number of units to 70.
+On November 1, 1989, the Veaonia Realty Trust, converted the property into seventy-one condominium units, seventy residential units and one commercial unit, the Four Hundred Sixteen Marlborough Condominium.